Evergreen content sounds great, but what is it?

 If building an online business with content was like building a house, evergreen content would be the blocks that allow that house to grow.

 This is because they make returns at a fairly consistent level, no matter what’s trending or changing in your industry.

 Whilst non-evergreen content might create short spikes in traffic, followers or leads, evergreen content keeps working at a fairly consistent rate, allowing you to build upon it.

 The more layers of evergreen content on your website, the more traffic you’ll generate on a consistent basis.

-For example, imagine if you published an evergreen blog that returned 50 extra visitors for your website every day.
+For example, imagine if you published an evergreen blog that returned 50 extra visitors to your website every day.
 That would equate to 18,250 extra visitors a year.

 Now imagine that you published 10 evergreen blogs like this in a year – that’s an extra 182,500 visitors!